Writers in the Mountains

 The Writer’s Circle

-Ev Ellsworth is currently bringing her philosophy, her expertise and her supportive approach to her role as leader of the Writer’s Circle – one of WIM’s (Writers in the Mountains) most popular venues for writers.
-The Writer’s Circle meets on the second and fourth Friday of every month, from 10 am to 12 noon (with the exception of holidays and inclement weather) at the Roxbury Library on Main Street in Roxbury.
+Judy Bloom is currently bringing her philosophy, her expertise and her supportive approach to her role as leader of the Writer’s Circle – one of WIM’s (Writers in the Mountains) most popular venues for writers.
+The Writer’s Circle meets on the second and fourth Friday of every month, from 10 am to 12 noon (with the exception of holidays and inclement weather) at the Roxbury Public Library, Roxbury, NY.

 Marleen Gagnon began The Writer’s Circle several years ago for an ongoing group of committed writers who would listen to each other’s work, and give and receive constructive criticism.
-This is a formula that really works, and Ev Ellsworth is continuing the model created by Gagnon.
+This is a formula that really works, and Judy Bloom is continuing the model created by Gagnon, and recently led by Ev Ellsworth.
 There are only a few gentle rules for the Writer’s Circle participants.
-Writers 1) give two or three dollars each session as a donation to our host, Roxbury Library; 2) limit the work they bring, so that all participants have equal time; and, 3) only bring works-in-progress, not finished pieces to the group (76 Main in Stamford already offers a venue for sharing finished pieces.)
+Writers 1) limit the work they bring, so that all participants have equal time; and, 2) only bring works-in-progress, not finished pieces to the group (76 Main in Stamford already offers a venue for sharing finished pieces.)

-A major goal of The Writer’s Circle is to help writers move forward.
-As Ev says, “We’d like to be helpful in getting writers past stumbling blocks – and, I think we all know that attending a regular meeting is often the flick of the whip that keeps us going when we feel stuck.”
+A major goal of The Writer’s Circle is to help writers move forward, and regular meeting is often what keeps us going when we feel stuck.
 The Writer’s Circle is a wonderful vehicle for writers of all levels.
 To join or get more information, simply contact Jean Stone at firstname.lastname@example.org.

 WIM’s Non-Fiction Reading Group